Fire at West Burlington car dealership sends smoke several feet into the air

 WEST BURLINGTON, Iowa (KWQC) - A fire at a West Burlington auto dealership that sent smoke several feet into the air is out.

-West Burlington Fire Chief Shaun Ryan told TV6 that a worker was draining gas from a vehicle wit a cordless drill when a spark caught the tank on fire.
+West Burlington Fire Chief Shaun Ryan told TV6 that a worker at J&J Auto on West Mt.
+Pleasant Street was draining gas from a vehicle wit a cordless drill when a spark caught the tank on fire.
 The fire chief says the fire spread to the vehicle and a lift the car was on before reaching other vehicles in the lot.

 Automatic mutual aid was called in from the Burlington Fire Department.
 The department the estimate caused $4,200 in losses.
 No one was hurt.